civican/legisinfo/41-2/bills/C-520/bill_text.md

-# Bill C-520: An Act supporting non-partisan offices of agents of Parliament
+# Bill C-520: An Act supporting non-partisan agents of Parliament